kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/09-email-and-permissions/01c-send-email-with-node.md

 };
 ```

-* Maybe some of the people you are sending this to are reading their emails on VIM so we can provide them with a text only email
+* Maybe some of the people you are sending this to are reading their emails on the VIM text editor so we can provide them with a text only email

 #### Test if text is working
 * Reset your password again and check mailtrap